NgModules Support

 Section titled “TranslateModule.forChild(config: TranslateModuleConfig)”Use this static method in your (non-root) modules to import the directive/pipe.
 This is not required for standalone components.

-to make this service’s translations and language settings independent from the parent.
+The child TranslateService shares the same translations and language as the forRoot() service by default.
+Use isolate=true to make this service’s translations and language settings independent from the parent.

 import { NgModule } from '@angular/core';import { TranslateModule } from '@ngx-translate/core';